Disclaimer: I do not own Square Enix's Kingdom Hearts, nor am I making any money off this fanfiction.

 It was quiet enough in the snow that Sora could stand out in it without having his thoughts interrupted.
 The snowflakes fell to the ground in lazy circles, never making a sound as they landed atop their brethren.
-The cold emanating from that ice had frozen his cheeks, and the wind had painted them red, but he was long past noticing.
+The cold emanating from the ice had frozen his cheeks, and the wind had painted them red, but he was long past noticing.
 He was too busy gazing skyward, his eyes not on the clouds but on a memory within.

-He was playing with… someone… he wasn't sure who.
-It was a young man, and he was taller than Sora by a few inches, with silky, silver hair and eyes so green they made Sora's heart ache.
+He was playing with… someone… He wasn't sure who.
+It was a young man, and he was taller than Sora by a few inches, with silky silver hair and eyes so green they made Sora's heart ache.
 He had a wide grin on his face, smugness twinkling in those eyes as he crashed into Sora, sending them toppling into the snow as the powdery stuff rose all around them from the disturbance.